tfsojon/richinsql-blog/content/post/2018-09-08-directory-searcher-ambiguous-name-resoloution.md

 Source: [Active Directory: Ambiguous Name Resolution](https://social.technet.microsoft.com/wiki/contents/articles/22653.active-directory-ambiguous-name-resolution.aspx)

-So let&#8217;s suppose the username the user had entered was bloggs the anr would look like this anr=&#8221;bloggs&#8221; the problem is it would only return the first result where &#8220;bloggs&#8221; appears at the start of any of the naming attributes listed in the pre-defined list above.
+So let's suppose the username the user had entered was bloggs the anr would look like this anr=&#8221;bloggs&#8221; the problem is it would only return the first result where &#8220;bloggs&#8221; appears at the start of any of the naming attributes listed in the pre-defined list above.
 This was a problem, I had made a mistake in compiling the query string.

 What I actually wanted was;